Two Squares

 But this means that one corner of each square must be unoccupied.
 The question is now how many connections there are between the two overlapping squares, and hence, how many additional corner stones can be omitted in each square.
 The answer in this case is that there are two connections between the two overlapping squares (square markings), since two side stones are shared among the two squares.
 So two corner stones in each square can be omitted.
 Since one corner stone in each square is already omitted by the center position of the other square, only one additional stone can be omitted.

-The edge is minus-one corner stone
+The edge has minus-one elbow position

 Two-Headed Dragon